 When you’ve taken enough pictures of these peeing sculptures, head on over to one of the most iconic attractions in Prague – Charles Bridge.

 Estimated Time to Spend: About 15 mins

 After exploring the Lesser Town, cross over into the Old Town on what has to be one of the prettiest pedestrian bridges in the world – Charles Bridge.

-Measuring 516 meters long (1,693 ft), Charles Bridge is decorated by thirty baroque-style statues of saints and patron saints on either side.
+Measuring 516 meters long (1,693 ft), Charles Bridge traverses the Vltava River and is decorated by thirty baroque-style statues of saints and patron saints on either side.

 Charles Bridge is popular so it won’t look like this by the time you get there.
-If you don’t mind waking up early, then it’s best to come back the next day at sunrise.
+If you don’t mind waking up early, then it’s best to come back the next day and visit Charles Bridge at sunrise.
 That’s about the only time you’ll see it empty like this.

 Beer flights are a popular way of enjoying beer in Prague.
 Four to eight types of beer are served in small 3-5 oz glasses.
 You choose whatever beers you want and they’ll serve them to you on a wooden board called a beer flight paddle.